Census Worker: Options and Job Descriptions

 Those who specialize in economics typically hold a college degree in economics, marketing, finance, business management or statistics, while those who specialize in demographics usually hold a college degree in demography, criminal justice, sociology or psychology.
 These are usually permanent positions located at agency headquarters.

 Salary and Employment Outlook

-While the U.S. Bureau of Labor Statistics (BLS) doesn't have employment predictions specifically for Census Bureau workers, it did note that employment for all federal government workers was expected to decline by as much as 2% between 2012 and 2022.
-According to the U.S. Office of Personnel Management, the salary for a grade one federal employee with no prior work experience was $17,803 in 2013.
+While the U.S. Bureau of Labor Statistics (BLS) doesn't have employment predictions specifically for Census Bureau workers, it did note that employment for all federal government workers was expected to decline by 1.6% between 2012 and 2022.
+According to the U.S. Office of Personnel Management, the salary for a grade one federal employee with no prior work experience was $18,161 in 2015.
 With additional experience, employees can earn higher salaries.

 Related to Census Worker: Options and Job Descriptions